 How to safely transport small mammals

 For the limited scenarios in which you might take small mammals on a trip, it’s important to ensure they’re as comfortable as possible.
-To tie in with our summer travel theme the nurses at The Northlands Veterinary practice have compiled a tick list that will minimise stress and maximise the chances of a successful trip for you and the little guys.
+To tie in with our summer travel theme the Rockingham Road Vets team have compiled a tick list that will minimise stress and maximise the chances of a successful trip for you and the little guys.

 1. Get a suitable crate or pet carrier

 Your furry pal is going to need a place to rest, hide and if they feel like it, to play.
 Get a properly rated pet carrier and make sure it’s big enough for them to move around in, but small enough so they don’t get thrown around.
 It’s got to be chew proof and you need to get them used to it by letting them play around in it, on a regular basis.

 2. Plan ahead